Thornbrough Air Force Base: US Army Air Forces period (1941–1947)

+US Air Force period (1947–1953)

-The airfield was named Thornbrough Air Force Base in 1948 for Captain George W. Thornbrough, a U.S. Army Air Forces B-26 Marauder pilot.
+The airfield was named Thornbrough Air Force Base in 1948 for Captain George W. Thornbrough, a U.S. Army Air Forces Martin B-26 Marauder pilot.
 Captain Thornbrough fought during the Battle of Dutch Harbor in June 1942, bravely attacking a Japanese aircraft carrier that was launching strike aircraft at Dutch Harbor.
 Although his torpedo struck the carrier, it failed to explode.
 Captain Thornbrough returned to his airfield to refuel and rearm and then took off to rejoin the fight.
 The aircraft and entire crew were lost during their return from this mission, when they were unable to land at Cold Bay.
 The wreckage of Captain Thornbrough's aircraft was found 50 miles (80 km) from Cold Bay on the north side of the Alaska Peninsula the following month.

 It was redesignated from Army Air Base (AAB) to an Air Force Base (AFB) on 28 March 1948 along with seven other Army Air Bases in Alaska.
 Its chief assets were a 10,000-foot runway and a deep-water dock.
 It was controlled by the 5024th Air Base Squadron, Alaskan Air Command (AAC).
 It was logistically supported by the 39th Air Depot Wing at Elmendorf Air Force Base.
 Its mission became supporting Military Air Transport Service (MATS) transport flights along the Great Circle Route from Japan, as well as supporting the 7th (later 9th) Weather Group which provided support for WB-29 Superfortress flights of the 58th Weather Reconnaissance Squadron at Eielson AFB which operated over the Northern Pacific and Bering Sea.
 Both the runway and dock have continued in service to this day serving as transportation hubs for airlines and shipping.